lauracowen/openliberty-mugrug/README.md

 # Open Liberty quilted rug mug pattern

+TODO:
+- Re-create photo of drawing seam allowances (re-print the numbered version of the template)
+- Re-create exploded photo using numbered version of template(?)

 This pattern uses Foundation Paper Piecing (FPP) which is a method of patchwork piecing that requires a sewing machine.

 ![This is an image](images/finished-rugmug.jpg)

+Finished size of the rug mug when bound is approximately 11.25" x 8" (28.5cm x 20cm) (slightly smaller than A4).

 If you're confident using a sewing machine and you've done some basic patchwork and quilting but you've never done any FPP before, I would suggest doing an FPP tutorial then practising with a simple picture-type of pattern first.
 I've included some links to tutorials that I used to learn FPP at the end.

-Finished size of the rug mug when bound is approximately 11.25" x 8" (28.5cm x 20cm) (slightly smaller than A4).

 ## Materials and tools